gayathrinamasivayam/capturetocaption/README.md

-# Insight_Project_Framework
-Framework for machine learning projects at Insight Data Science.

-## Motivation for this project format:
-- **Insight_Project_Framework** : Put all source code for production within structured directory
-- **tests** : Put all source code for testing in an easy to find location
-- **configs** : Enable modification of all preset variables within single directory (consisting of one or many config files for separate tasks)
-- **data** : Include example a small amount of data in the Github repository so tests can be run to validate installation
-- **build** : Include scripts that automate building of a standalone environment
-- **static** : Any images or content to include in the README or web framework if part of the pipeline
+# Caption as a Service

+## The aim of this project is to provide captions for products from their images.
+Online marketplaces are rapidly growing at a fast pace and the goal of this product is to provide instant image captioning system
+that can take an image of a furniture and produce an instant caption.
+The product is currently setup to work with sofas and chairs.

 ## Setup
 Clone repository and update python path
 ```
-repo_name=Insight_Project_Framework # URL of your new repository
+repo_name=capturetocaption
-username=mrubash1 # Username for your personal github account
+username=gayathrinamasivayam # Username for your personal github account
 git clone https://github.com/$username/$repo_name
 cd $repo_name
 echo "export $repo_name=${PWD}" >> ~/.bash_profile